 - 1 in 2 people are prejudiced against older people (Global Report on Ageism, World Health Organization)

 - 1 in 5 Canadians say older people are a burden on society (Report on Ageism, Revera, 2012)

 - An estimated 7.5% of Canadians 55 and older experienced abuse (Into the Light National Survey on the Mistreatment of Older Canadians, National Initiative for the Care of the Elderly, 2015)

 - 1 in 6 people over the age of 60 are victims of elder abuse (World Health Organization)

-- Women aged 55-64 years comprised the largest proportion of victims of femicide (19%) (Call it Femicide Report, Canadian Femicide Observatory for Justice and Accountability, 2020)
+- In 2021, Women aged 55 and older represented 28% of all victims of femicide (Call it Femicide Report, Canadian Femicide Observatory for Justice and Accountability, 2021)